django-cms/django-filer/README-Finder.md

 ```

 If you already have **django-filer** installed and that database is filled, you can migrate the
 meta-data of those files and folders into the new database tables.
-The pysical files on disk are not
+The physical files on disk are
-affected by this migration.
+not affected by this migration.

 ```shell
 python manage.py filer_to_finder